Illegal immigration: South Africa

 No accurate estimates of the number of illegal migrants living in South Africa exist.
 Estimates that have been published vary widely.
 A 1996 Human Sciences Research Council study estimated that there were between 2.5 million and 4.1 million illegal migrants in the country.
-In their 2008–09 annual report, the South African Police Service stated: "According to various estimates, the number of undocumented immigrants in South Africa may vary between three and six million people".
+In their 2008–09 annual report, the South African Police Service stated, "According to various estimates, the number of undocumented immigrants in South Africa may vary between three and six million people."
 Other estimates have put the figure as high as 10 million.
-As of April 2015, Statistics South Africa's official estimate is of between 500,000 and one million undocumented migrants.
+As of April 2015, Statistics South Africa's official estimate is between 500,000 and one million undocumented migrants.
 A large number of Zimbabweans have fled to South Africa as a result of instability in Zimbabwe, with many living as illegal migrants in South Africa.
 Sociologist Alice Bloch notes that migrants in South Africa have been the victims of xenophobia and violence, regardless of their immigration status.

 South to East Asia

 Bangladesh

+In 2018, there were 1.1 million illegal Rohingya Muslims in Bangladesh.

 There are about 1.2 million Indians living in Bangladesh illegally as of 2014.
-The illegal migrants are mainly from the poorest states in India including West Bengal, Meghalaya, Assam and Manipur, which surround Bangladesh.
-They illegally immigrate to Bangladesh in search of jobs in the metropolitan hubs and a better standard of living.
-Bangladesh is fifth among the nations sending highest remittances to India.
-Indians working in Bangladesh sent more than $3.7 billion back to India in 2012.
+By contrast, there are at least 20 million Bangladeshi illegal immigrants (20–40 times more) living in India, making India the country with the largest number of illegal immigrants in the world.

 There is a significant number of Burmese illegal immigrants in Bangladesh.
 As of 2012, the Bangladesh government estimated about 500,000 illegal Burmese immigrants living across Bangladesh.

 Bhutan

 Immigration in Bhutan by Nepalese settlers (Lhotshampa) began slowly towards the end of the 19th century.
 The government passed the Bhutanese Citizenship Act 1985 to clarify and try to enforce the Bhutanese Citizenship Act 1958 to control the flood of illegal immigration.
 Those individuals who could not provide proof of residency prior to 1958 were adjudged to be undocumented immigrants.
 In 1991 and 1992, Bhutan expelled roughly 139,110 ethnic Nepalis, most of whom have been living in seven refugee camps in eastern Nepal ever since.
 The United States has offered to resettle 60,000 of the 107,000 Bhutanese refugees of Nepalese origin now living in U.N. refugee camps in Nepal.
-The Bhutanese government, even today, has not been able to sort the problem of giving citizenship to those people who are married to Bhutanese, even though they have been in the country for 40 years.
+The Bhutanese government, even today, has not been able to sort out the problem of giving citizenship to those people who are married to Bhutanese, although they have been in the country for 40 years.